 - Initial symptoms of glyphosate treatment on water hyacinth do not appear for two weeks or more.
 Visible treatment symptoms are gradual wilting and yellowing of the plant, advancing to browning of vegetation and eventual decay.
 It may take two months for herbicide effectiveness to be clearly visible.

 - Funding for water hyacinth treatment comes from the Harbors and Watercraft Revolving Fund, which receives revenues from boaters’ registration fees and gas taxes.

 - If you sight water hyacinth, please call the Division of Boating and Waterways (DBW) at (888) 326-2822 or send an e-mail to firstname.lastname@example.org.
 Include in your message the address or nearest landmark of the sighting.
 If possible, take photographs of the plant.

-Treatment sites are subject to revision based on governmental requirements, weather conditions, plant growth, waterway traffic and fish presence surveys.
+The following information is subject to change based on governmental requirements, weather conditions, plant growth, waterway traffic, fish presence surveys and other conditions.

 Area 2-4: Mar.
 25, 2014 - Nov.
 30, 2014

 Area 1: June 1, 2014 - Nov.
 30, 2014

 Selected areas of the Sacramento-San Joaquin Delta Region.
 See map for treatment sites.